-FORMER SPECIAL ASSISTANT TO THE PRESIDENT AND WHITE HOUSE SOCIAL SECRETARY, OBAMA ADMINISTRATION; CREATIVE EVENT & STRATEGY EXPERT; WRITER
+FORMER SPECIAL ASSISTANT TO THE PRESIDENT AND WHITE HOUSE SOCIAL SECRETARY, OBAMA ADMINISTRATION; CREATIVE EVENT & STRATEGY EXPERT; WORKPLACE DIVERSITY ADVOCATE

 A Philadelphia native, Deesha Dyer’s unconventional story is woven together by themes of heart, dedication, and an incessant quest for excellence.
 After graduating from Milton Hershey School, a private philanthropic boarding school in Hershey, PA, college seemed inevitable.
 She enrolled in a four-year university, but returned home shortly afterward due to financial hardships.
 Never one to be deterred by setbacks, the self-proclaimed “come-back kid” began strategizing her next move.